-Mode LED mode During calibration mode or sensor heating period (if activated) 0.5 Hz (50% on, 50% off) During Modbus communication cycle Short on-off pulses Normal operating/measurement Continuously on or off
+Mode LED mode During calibration mode or sensor heating period (if activated) 0.5 Hz (50% on, 50% off) Relay 1 turned on Blinking 1 Hz (50% on, 50% off) Relay 2 turned on Blinking 2 Hz (50% on, 50% off) During the Modbus communication cycle Short on-off pulses Normal operating/measurement Continuously on or off

-Make sure that the transmitter is properly mounted, the external devices connected, power LED (green) on and control LED (red) constantly lit.
+Make sure that the transmitter is properly mounted, the external devices connected, the power LED (green) on, and the control LED is constantly lit.
+Make certain that the cable glands are properly tightened to ensure the conformity to IP66 protection class.
 Place the lid back and fix it with the screws.
 The device is ready to use.